Cognitive revolution: Innateness

 In his 1975 book Reflections on Language, Noam Chomsky questions how humans can know so much, despite relatively limited input.
-He argues that they must have some kind of innate learning mechanism that processes input, and that mechanism must be domain-specific and innate.
+He argues that they must have some kind of innate, domain-specific learning mechanism that processes input.
 Chomsky observes that physical organs do not develop based on their experience, but based on some inherent genetic coding, and wrote that the mind should be treated the same way.
 He says that there is no question that there is some kind of innate structure in the mind, but it is less agreed upon whether the same structure is used by all organisms for different types of learning.
 He compares humans to rats in the task of maze running to show that the same learning theory cannot be used for different species because they would be equally good at what they are learning, which is not the case.
 He also says that even within humans, using the same learning theory for multiple types of learning could be possible, but there is no solid evidence to suggest it.

-He proposes a hypothesis that claims that there is a biologically based language faculty that organizes the linguistic information in the input and constrains human language to a set of particular types of grammars.
-He introduces universal grammar, a set of inherent rules and principles that all humans have to govern language, and says that the components of universal grammar are biological.
-To support this, he points out that children seem to know that language has a hierarchical structure, and they never make mistakes that one would expect from a hypothesis that language is linear.
+Chomsky proposes a hypothesis which claims that there is a biologically-based language faculty that organizes linguistic information and constrains human language to a set of particular types of grammars.
+He introduces universal grammar, a set of inherent rules and principles to govern language that all humans possess, and says that the components of universal grammar are biological.
+To support this, he points out that children seem to know that language has a hierarchical structure, and that they never make mistakes that one would expect from a hypothesis that language is linear.

 Steven Pinker has also written on this subject from the perspective of modern-day cognitive science.
-He says that modern cognitive scientists, like figures in the past such as Gottfried Wilhelm Leibniz (1646-1716), don't believe in the idea of the mind starting a "blank slate."
+He says that modern cognitive scientists, like figures in the past such as Gottfried Wilhelm Leibniz (1646-1716), don't believe in the idea of the mind starting as a "blank slate."
 Though they have disputes on the nature-nurture diffusion, they all believe that learning is based on something innate to humans.
 Without this innateness, there will be no learning process.
 He points out that humans' acts are non-exhaustive, even though basic biological functions are finite.
 An example of this from linguistics is the fact that humans can produce infinite sentences, most of which are brand new to the speaker themselves, even though the words and phrases they have heard are not infinite.

 Pinker, who agrees with Chomsky's idea of innate universal grammar, claims that although humans speak around six thousand mutually unintelligible languages, the grammatical programs in their minds differ far less than the actual speech.
 Many different languages can be used to convey the same concepts or ideas, which suggests there may be a common ground for all the languages.